-HELGA'S FOLLY
+IMAGE COURTSEY OF HELGA'S FOLLY.

-No list of Sri Lankan hotels would be complete without Helga Blow's famous anti-hotel.
-Sri Lanka's last great eccentric, Helga Blow, Dior model, and niece of architect Minette de Silva, returned to her homeland in 1988.
-Seeking therapeutic distractions from a tortuous divorce, she set about decorating her home with extraordinary murals.
+No list of Sri Lankan hotels would ever be complete without Helga Blow's famous anti-hotel.
+Sri Lanka's last great eccentric, Helga Blow, Dior model, and niece of the eminent architect Minette de Silva, returned to her homeland in 1988.
+Seeking therapeutic distractions from a tortuous divorce, she set about decorating her home with the extraordinary murals that still adorn every spare inch of wall space.
 Home became a hotel and guests can still find Madame Helga (as in the Kelly Jones Stereophonics song), walking the lush corridors of her Kandy eyrie in Philip Treacy hats, doyenne of "an eccentric collision between Faulty Towers and Absolutely Fabulous".
+THE KANDY HOUSE